 News Edie Windsor Day declared by Cuomo on LGBTQ activist’s birthday Windsor was a plaintiff in the 2013 Supreme Court case that overturned DOMA.
 Edie Windsor rides through Manhattan in the Pride Parade on June 30, 2013.
 Photo Credit: Getty Images / Andrew Burton By Alison Fox email@example.com Updated June 20, 2018 12:02 PM Print Share fbShare Tweet Email Gov. Andrew Cuomo declared on Wednesday that June 20 would be known as Edie Windsor Day, named for the LGBTQ activist and plaintiff in the 2013 Supreme Court case that overturned the Defense of Marriage Act.
 Windsor, who died in September, would have turned 89 years old on Wednesday.
 “Edie was an iconic New Yorker who shaped history and taught us that love always wins,” Cuomo said in a statement.
 “Proclaiming her birthday as Edie Windsor Day is a fitting way to salute a true New York hero whose strength, perseverance and conviction in the face of adversity continues to inspire all of us.”
 Windsor challenged the Defense of Marriage Act after her first wife, Thea Spyer, died in 2009.
 Cuomo’s proclamation called Windsor’s victory “a watershed in the movement to secure marriage rights for same-sex couples and paved the way for nationwide marriage equality.”
 The announcement comes just a few days before the city’s Pride March.
 Windsor’s widow Judith Kasen-Windsor has endorsed Cuomo in his re-election bid, the Daily News reported earlier this week.
 By Alison Fox firstname.lastname@example.org Share on Facebook Share on Twitter More on this topic Heading to the Pride March?
-Here's what to knowThe route has changed in an effort to reduce the overall time of the procession, which is expected to see 48,000 marchers.
-Party with the 'Pose' cast and more ways to celebrate PrideYes, your options are as varied as the colors in a rainbow.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Here's what to knowOn the 50th anniversary of the Stonewall riots, Pride March is expecting nearly double the usual steppers.
+Don't just march, celebrate at these Pride partiesYes, your options are as varied as the colors in a rainbow.
+Comments We're revamping our Comments section.
+Learn more and share your input.